-Unlike other Expat destinations, Panama welcomes Expats.
+In recent years, Panama has grown into a melting pot of cultures.
+Perhaps that’s why, unlike other Expat destinations, Panama’s locals are welcoming toward expats.
 This attitude makes it one of the best countries for Americans to retire to.

 Your day-to-day interactions, like visiting the shops and dealing with a repairman, may well require some Spanish.
 Because of these interactions, learning at least the basics will be useful.

-Panama sits south of the Caribbean hurricane belt.
+Panama sits south of the Caribbean hurricane belt which makes it safe from most Atlantic hurricanes.
 A hurricane has not struck the country since 1969.

 Panama’s Healthcare System

 Panama has one of the region’s best healthcare systems.
 It offers world-class hospitals and specialists to cover any eventuality.
 It is one of the reasons many people choose to retire in Panama.

 While Panama City is home to the major hospitals and specialists, it is not your only option.
 Indeed, there are excellent doctors, dentists, and more available in towns like Boquete and David.
 In smaller towns, you’ll be able to see a quality GP for routine needs.
 However, you’ll often need to travel to a larger center for more specialized care.

 There are three systems, two are public, and one is private.
 These include:

 - CSS – CSS is a tax-funded healthcare provider and insurance system.
 CSS is the largest universal healthcare system available to taxpayers in Panama.

 - MINSA – MINSA is a low-cost option for Panamanians and covers 830 health facilities across Panama.